Toggle mobile menu visibility

 Hornsea Three is an offshore wind farm being delivered by Orsted that could power over two million UK homes.
 Up to 231 offshore wind turbines will be located approximately 121km off the Norfolk coast, and will generate 2.4 GW of electricity.
 The power will make landfall at Weybourne and make grid connection at Norwich Main.

-For more information about Hornsea Three, visit the Orsted website
+For more information about Hornsea Three, visit the Orsted website.

 Norfolk Vanguard

 The Norfolk Vanguard wind farm will be located approximately 47km from the Norfolk coast.
 It is expected to provide enough electricity to power 1.95 million UK homes per year.
 Carbon saving estimates are at 3 million tonnes saved.
 Landfall will be in Happisburgh, and will make the grid connection at Necton.
-The project was being delivered by Vattenfall but is now being sold to RWE, along with the Norfolk Boreas project.
+The project was being delivered by Vattenfall but has now been sold to RWE, along with the Norfolk Boreas project.

 Norfolk Boreas